jmonlong/parakit/README.md

 For example, to analyze one sample with an indexed BAM file (aligned to GRCh38).

-To extract relevant reads and map them to the pangenome:
+To extract relevant reads and map them to the pangenome

 ```bash
 parakit map -j rccx.grch38_hprc.mc.config.json -b input.bam -o reads.gaf.gz